County Lines

 • Trapping – The act of selling drugs.
 Trapping can refer to the act of moving drugs from one town to another or the act of selling drugs in one.

 • Trap House or Bando – A building used as a base from where drugs are sold (or sometimes manufactured).
-These houses usually are occupied by someone (usually adult drug users but sometimes young people are forced to stay in trap houses).
+These houses are occupied by someone (usually adult drug users but sometimes young people are forced to stay in trap houses).

-• Trap Line / Deal Line – This refers to when someone owns a mobile phone specifically for the purpose of running and selling drugs.
+• Trap Line/Deal Line – This refers to when someone owns a mobile phone specifically for the purpose of running and selling drugs.

-• OBS / OPPO – This refers to opposition, as in a rival neighbourhood gang.
+• OBS/OPPO – This refers to opposition, as in a rival neighbourhood gang.

 • Plugging – This is where things have been concealed for transporting, usually inserted into the rectum or vagina.